 After Brač it is time for Hvar.
-Hvar is the island with the sunniest days of the year in all Croatia.
+Hvar is the island with the sunniest days of the year in all of Croatia.

-You have an old town center in the city of Hvar and hidden beaches just around the corner.
+You have an old town centre in the city of Hvar and hidden beaches just around the corner.
 It is good that you are on a catamaran and can escape the heat and crowd whenever you want.

 If you had enough of the crowd in Hvar you can take your catamaran and enjoy the silence in the canals of Paklinski islands.

-One of the sounds that describe Croatian coast is the cricket song.
+One of the sounds that describe the Croatian coast is the cricket song.
 It is a special feeling: the smell of the sea, the heat of the sun, the sound of crickets and the freedom of sailing.

 After you have had enough of the peaceful Paklinski islands you can continue your journey to Vis.

 Vis is the farthest inhabited island in Croatia.
-As all the above, Vis is also old and full of hidden gems.
+As with all the above, Vis is also old and full of hidden gems.
 You may have maybe heard of the Blue Cave – it is world popular and a lot of tourists love to visit it.

 But did you know there is also a Green Cave?
 Well now you do and you should really check it out!